Critical Kaluza-Klein black holes and black strings in D = 10

-In this section we find the temperature $t_{\text{PhT}}$ and also $t_{\text{Merger}}$, at which the non-uniform and the localized phase merge.
-Note however that the non-uniform phase never dominates any ensemble.
-So far, lattice simulations on the gauge side estimated the ratio $t_{\text{PhT}}/t_{\text{GL}} \sim 1.5$ \cite{Catterall:2010fx}.
-To determine the precise ratio from the gravity dual theory one would need to construct the near extremal charged solutions, take the near horizon limit and extract their thermodynamic properties.
+In this section we find the temperature $t_{\text{PT}}$ and also $t_{\text{Merger}}$, at which the non-uniform and the localized phase merge.
+Note, however, that the non-uniform phase never dominates any ensemble.
+So far, lattice simulations on the gauge side estimated the ratio $t_{\text{PT}}/t_{\text{GL}} \sim 1.5$ \cite{Catterall:2010fx}.
+To determine the precise ratio from the gravity dual theory one would need to construct the near-extremal charged solutions, take the near-horizon limit and extract their thermodynamic quantities.
 Clearly, solving the full system of supergravity equations is a formidable numerical task.
 However, it is possible to generate charged solutions from uncharged ones via a process of uplifting + boosting + KK reduction \cite{Dias:2017uyv,1126-6708-2002-05-032,Harmark:2004ws,Aharony:2004ig}.
 Therefore, we can consider the neutral (vacuum) solutions we have previously found and from these obtain the thermodynamics that determine the phase structure of SYM theory under consideration.